 The Emergency Precautions Scheme was set up in the shadow of the Second World War.
 Volunteers were organised and trained to deal with air raids, fires, poison-gas attacks and earthquakes.
 Interest in civil defence diminished after the Second World War, but was renewed with fears of nuclear war.

 The centre is designed to function in the event of a major earthquake or power failure – it has earthquake protection, emergency power, a water supply, air-filtering equipment, and computer and telecommunications systems.
-It is fully equipped with a cafeteria, sleeping accommodation, and first aid and other facilities for staff, and it is kept in a continuous state of readiness.
+Equipped with a cafeteria, sleeping accommodation, and first-aid and other facilities for staff, it is kept in a continuous state of readiness.

-In legal language an ‘act of God’ is an extraordinary natural event that cannot be foreseen or prevented.
-In New Zealand, however, hazards such as floods, earthquakes and volcanic activity are not unforeseen – they are inevitable.
-These hazards are constantly monitored, and communities are making preparations to lessen the dangers and damaging effects.
+In legal language, an ‘act of God’ is an extraordinary natural event that cannot be foreseen or prevented.
+In New Zealand, however, hazards such as floods, earthquakes and volcanic activity are not unforeseen – in fact, they are inevitable.
+These hazards are constantly monitored, and communities make preparations to lessen the dangers and damaging effects.

-Flooding is the main cause of civil defence emergencies in New Zealand.
+Flooding is the most common cause of civil defence emergencies in New Zealand.
 Thousands of kilometres of stopbanks have been built to keep high flows within the river channels.
-Local authorities can regulate land use and restrict building construction in flood-prone areas.
+Local authorities can regulate land use and restrict or prevent the construction of buildings in flood-prone areas.